EngineHub/CraftBookDocs/source/mechanics/elevator.rst

 * Using [Lift Up] on the second line of a sign allows players to right click the sign to go upwards toward any other elevator sign.
 * Using [Lift Down] on the second line of on a sign allows players to right click the sign to go downwards toward any other elevator sign.
 * Using [Lift] on the second line of a sign prevents anyone from right clicking the sign, but you can use it tandem with the other two signs types.
-* Using [Lift UpDown] on the second line of a sign allows it to be used by either clicking the top or bottom half of the sign, or used by jumping or crouching.

 The first line of a sign can be used to tell players who arrive at a level the name of the level.